IntersectMBO/cardano-api/RELEASING.md

 1. The `packagename/CHANGELOG.md` does not contain entry for the new version.

 ### Releasing to `cardano-haskell-packages`
-After the `cardano-api` version gets tagged, it needs to be pushed into .
+After the `cardano-api` version gets tagged, it needs to be pushed into `cardano-haskell-packages` (aka **CHaP**).
-Detailed description of the release process is in [CHaP repository README](https://github.com/input-output-hk/cardano-haskell-packages#how-to-add-a-new-package-version).
+Detailed description of the release process is described in [CHaP repository README](https://github.com/input-output-hk/cardano-haskell-packages#how-to-add-a-new-package-version).
-Briefly, the process requires executing of the following steps:
+Briefly speaking, it requires executing of the following steps:

 1. Clone `cardano-haskell-packages`:
     ```bash